163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 8: Remote prompts should work even if people answer from different rooms, time zones, and energy levels.

-The remote trick is to avoid “show us” prompts unless the group already knows each other.
-Not everyone wants to turn a camera around.
+One rule saves a lot of remote awkwardness.
+Skip “show us” prompts unless the group already knows each other well.
+Not everyone wants to swing a camera around their apartment.
 Ask for a choice, a routine, or a tiny preference instead.
+For December standups and end-of-year virtual parties, the 131 holiday icebreaker questions for any tradition set covers the inclusive-winter and virtual-team angles in this section’s pattern.

 Duel me on workplace and office culture →